First Northern Bank

-One of only 10 banks in California over 100 years old.
+One of only 10 banks in California that is over 100 years old.

 History

 First Northern Bank opened for business on February 1, 1910.
 On January 20 of that year, 25 men and women organized the state-chartered savings bank, Northern Solano Bank.
 Henry R. Timm of Dixon was elected the first president of the newly organized Northern Solano Bank.

 On January 2, 1912, the Bank received approval of its application to establish the First National Bank of Dixon, a commercial bank.
 In 1954, the Comptroller of the Currency gave final approval to consolidate First National Bank and Northern Solano Bank into the First National Bank of Dixon, effective as of the close of business Friday, April 8, 1955.
 On January l, 1980, the Federal Charter was relinquished in favor of a State Charter, and the Bank's name was changed to First Northern Bank of Dixon.

 In 2008, First Northern Bank begun its large project of installing 1,675 photovoltaic solar panels (26,767 sq ft, more than half an acre total) atop four of their bank buildings.
 Combined, these systems have a generating capacity of approximately 296 kilowatts of electricity.

+In 2023, First Northern Bank acquired 3 branches from Columbia Bank, located in Glenn and Colusa counties.